 Yes, yes.
-When it comes to paediatrics is there's a lot of a lot of the teachings that I've undergone.
-When I've been looked into osteopathic text, a lot of it sits there as well.
-So there's a lot of there's a lot of interplay between the two, when it comes to that, because, again, it's very soft technique.
+When it comes to paediatrics, a lot of the teachings that I've undergone, when I then looked into osteopathic text, a lot of it sits there as well.
+So there's a lot of interplay between the two, when it comes to that, because, again, it's very soft technique.
 And there's not many ways you're going to do that.
-And there's not many ways that the tissue in the fascia is going to work together.
-So they're actually thinking this to myself, if I were a chiropractor, and it's an osteopathic study, I want to read the study, they're doing what I do, and the study was significant.
+And there's not many ways that the tissue and the fascia is going to work together.

+Actually, thinking this to myself, if I were a chiropractor, and it's an osteopathic study, I'd say, well I read the study, they're doing what I do, and the study was significant.

-That's always the thing is to break that that ICT down and go, is the patient that I have in the population here?
-Who would they would have been kicked out?
-You know, on problem number two, and then we'll get another witness.
-Yeah.
+That's the way to think, is to break that RCT down and go, is the patient that I have in the population here or would they have been kicked out?
+You know, on problem number two.

-So I don't know the public.
 Do you know, the publication date for that study?

 No, it's still a little bit because I got really excited about it.
-And then I found Chris, who I met, I said, Have you heard about this, and he was like, slow down.
+And then I found Chris, who I met, I said, have you heard about this, and he was like, slow down.
 It's only coming up in a little while.
-So I think it's a compliment.
+So I think it's still a couple of months.

-I was astonished and appalled when I was talking to someone else on the show to find out how long it actually takes to get a study published in a peer reviewed paper journal, and then even nominally, and all the talking happens, and then they stop.
-And you go, yeah, it's so by the time it comes out.
-And it says the date 2022 on it as a 2017 draft, it's taken forever to get clear wants to know what that podcast you mentioned is called.
+I was astonished and appalled when I was talking to someone else on the show to find out how long it actually takes to get a study published in a peer reviewed paper or journal.

+And all the talking happens, and then they stop.
+And you go, oh, and so by the time it comes out and it says the date 2022 on it, has a 2017 draft, it's taken forever to get through.

+Claire wants to know what that podcast you mentioned is called.

-So so I'm a I'm a junkie of making podcasts that podcast with Christian is called to peed, Cairo's.
-So it's the number two and then if you let me know what, I'm putting that onto my email, and similarly with courses, then we'll put all of that stuff out there.
-Because cancer has said, Where will you be teaching in France?
-Because she's an austere in France, and she's desperate for good CP?
-What do you mean, you're desperate for good CPD, this is good, CPD cat.
-Where are you teaching in from?
+So I'm a junkie of making podcasts, that podcast with Christian is called Two Ped Chiros.

+If you let me know what it is, I'm putting that onto my email, and similarly with courses.

+Then we'll put all of that stuff out there.

+Because Kat here has said, where will you be teaching in France?
+Because she's an osteo in France, and she's desperate for good CPD.
+What do you mean, you're desperate for good CPD, this is good, CPD, Kat.
+So where are you teaching in France?

-Or it's been set up by the wonderful French Chiropractic Association.
-So it is somewhere about an hour's worth of Paris's All right?
-Emily says, treating babies with cranial cranial sacral therapy, how many sessions to tell the parents as usual, I know people want magic within one session.
+It's been set up by the wonderful French Chiropractic Association.
+So it is somewhere about an hour's south of Paris, is all that I know.

+Right.
+Emily says, treating babies with cranio sacral therapy, how many sessions do you tell the parents is usual, I know people want magic within one session.
 But realistically, what do you think?